 Some people have criticized the book for having a Christian bias although the author was Jewish.
 He does talk positively about religion and faith but it's his style of writing.
 He isn't doing it in a way that promotes a religious agenda.
 However, some secular homeschoolers may be turned off by this and feel that it isn't an objective account of historical events.
-This book is available to download to Kindle apps and eReaders.

 This is a list of some other available options that you can look into.
 I haven't used any of these books.